arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 10.21.16
+Etymology of [nausea](https://www.youtube.com/watch?v=JidJV1ue1lI) (comes from the Greek work *naus* for ship).

+> early 15c., vomiting, from Latin nausea "seasickness," from Ionic Greek nausia (Attic nautia) "seasickness, nausea, disgust," literally "ship-sickness," from naus "ship" (see naval).
+Despite its etymology, the word in English seems never to have been restricted to seasickness.

 ### 10.20.16
 Two kinda interesting things this morning.
 First, Post-it TM notes are